gravitational/teleport/docs/2.7/admin-guide.md

     # by default it's equal to hostname
     nodename: graviton

-    # Data directory where Teleport keeps its data, like keys/users for
+    # Data directory where Teleport daemon keeps its data.
-    # authentication (if using the default BoltDB back-end)
+    # See "Filesystem Layout" section above for more details.
     data_dir: /var/lib/teleport

     # Invitation token used to join a cluster. it is not used on